waprin/waprin.github.io/_posts/2022-10-23-small-bets.md

 **This gave me the idea for a startup idea generator - work on whatever people ask you for advice about.**

 I'm a bad artist.
 I'm a bad visual designer.
 I'm a terrible singer..
 I'm not bad at socializing, but I am bad at needing to be the charismatic guy who carries the room with his energy.
 I'm good at programming.
 I'm an above-average writer and above-average data analyst.
-And I'm ok with risk, with taking some Ls on the road to some Ws.
+And I'm ok with risk and taking some Ls on the road to some Ws.
 That third skill will be a key one if I'm to have any hope of succeeding at self-employment.
-And the rest of the skills should be one of the key criterion I use when deciding which projects to pick.
+And the rest of the skills should be key criteria I use when deciding which projects to pick.

 ## How my path has changed

 So what's next for me?
 I recently announced that I wanted to spend a lot of time in the coming months working on [Navigoals](https://navigoals.com).
 The truth is, I love my goal tracker.
 I use it all day, every day.
-It helps motivate me to code and write to see my grey boxes turn green and avoid my grey boxes turning red.
+It helps motivate me to code and write when I see my grey boxes turn green and avoid my grey boxes turning red.
 But I also realize going "all-in" on a B2C app is simply too risky for my goals.
 The product space also requires too much emphasis on visual design to appeal to consumers, which is not my strength.
 So while I can write about mental health and productivity to accomplish some growth, I doubt it will take the project far enough to generate significant income.

 Part of the appeal of self-employment to me is that I'm bursting with ideas.
 Tying myself to one project sounded boring anyway and counter-productive to my goals.
 So, being told to do multiple projects is a relief.